jsco2t/SimpleResponseFilter/README.md

 ```

 Alternatively the filter can be manually loaded into a specific web site by adjusting that sites web.config file.
 To do this, add something similar to the example below under the `configuration` node.
-Note that `system.web` and `modules`
+Note that `system.webServer` and `modules`
 may already exist in a web.config file.
 As noted above the `PublicKeyToken` should have a value which matches the
 assembly that was installed into the GAC: